Everything here is subject to additional questions, removal, or edits.

 A: The main reason, is 173's design has its own copyright, where the original creator is very hard to get in contact, and generally not willing to let you use his design.
 So, we decided to make our own 173, since the original is boring, anyway.

 A: The game will be $14.99 USD once in pre-order with private alpha testing and early access, with a sale for -34% on our launch.
 Patrons/donators will also receive keys based on tier rewards.
 Ascension will be a premium game to ensure it can have stable development and funding without having to rely on donations & personal careers.
 We want to make it a self-reliant project.
-The most our game will ever be is $19.99 USD, we just want to make sure the price isn't too high on the initial release while Ascension is heavily work-in-progress.
+We plan to make it $19.99 once we get to bigger development points - examples being the Blackout release or coming out of Early Access.

 10 USD on launch - launch sale price.